Tom Rath

-Tom Rath (born 1975) is an American consultant on employee engagement, strengths, and well-being, and author.
+Tom Rath (born 1975) is an American author and a consultant on employee engagement, strengths, and well-being.
 He is best known for his studies on strength-based leadership and well-being and for synthesizing research findings in a series of bestselling books.
-His books have sold more than 5 million copies and have been translated into sixteen languages.
+His books have sold more than five million copies and have been translated into 16 languages.

 Biography

-Rath holds a B.A. in Psychology from the University of Michigan, and an M.S. in Psychology from the University of Pennsylvania.
+Rath was born in 1975 in Lincoln, Nebraska.
+He holds a B.A. in Psychology degree from the University of Michigan in Ann Arbor, and an M.S. in Psychology degree from the University of Pennsylvania in Philadelphia.

-After his studies, Rath started working at Gallup, Inc., where he participates as a senior scientist, consultant, and advisor.
+After graduating from Penn, Rath started working at Gallup, Inc., where he participates as a senior scientist, consultant, and advisor.
 He served as vice chairman of the VHL cancer research organization and is a regular guest lecturer at the University of Pennsylvania.